o-ran-sc/o-du-phy/docs/Transport-Layer-and-ORAN-Fronthaul-Protocol-Implementation_fh.rst

 ~~~~~~~~~~~~

 An xRAN packet data payload contains a number of PRBs.
 Each PRB is built
 of 12 IQ samples.
-The supported IQ bit width is 16. udCompParam is not
-included in the data payload as compression currently is not supported.
-The data section is shown in color.
+Flexible IQ bit width is supported.
+If compression is enabled udCompParam is included in the data payload.
+The data section is shown in colour.

 .. image:: images/Data-Payload.jpg
   :width: 600